 Sailing from Port Canaveral?
-Then you know that it’s a little out of the way.
 Located about 45 minutes from Orlando (the nearest major airport and city), there are plenty of options for getting to the cruise terminal.
 But for many, driving is the best option.

 How much less?
-Prices vary from parking lot to parking lot, but there are some that can be as little as $6 per day.
-That could save you about $75 off parking at the port for a week-long cruise.
+Prices vary from parking lot to parking lot, but there are some that can be as little as $8 per day.
+That could save you about $70 off parking at the port for a week-long cruise.

 To help you save the most money, we tracked down what we believe are the cheapest Port Canaveral cruise parking options for your next trip.
 If you find a lot that’s cheaper, be sure to let us know in the comments below.